Achievable logoAchievable logo

 Developmental changes in muscular strength

-As muscle mass increases, muscular strength also rises.
-In both boys and girls, strength gains follow growth patterns similar to body mass:
+As muscle mass increases, muscular strength also increases.
+In both boys and girls, strength gains generally follow growth patterns similar to body mass:

 • Boys experience peak strength gains about 1.2 years after peak height velocity.

-• Girls experience peak strength gains slightly later but with greater individual variability.
+• Girls experience peak strength gains slightly later, with greater individual variability.

 Adolescents can achieve nearly 50% greater strength gains than children, particularly after peak height velocity.